ChrisWilding/ChrisWilding.github.io/about.md

 permalink: /about/
 ---
 Hi, I'm Chris Wilding.
-I'm a music loving, tea obsessed software developer living and working in Leeds, UK.
+I'm a music loving, tea obsessed software developer living and working in Manchester, UK.

 Some of the languages, software and tools I work with regularly are: CSS/SCSS, Express, Git, GitHub, GraphQL, JavaScript, Mac OS X, Node.js, React, Redux,